An Algorithm for Learning Smaller Representations of Models With Scarce Data: Proof of learnablesamplesize

 for $\alpha = \mmin{x_i \in F} \vol{(\B_{\rho/4}(x_i)\cap \X)}/\vol{(\X)}$.
 Crucially, if $\size{F}$ is larger than a carefully-chosen lower bound, it follows that the homology of a cover of $F$ equals the homology of $\X$.
 From the same work we know that $\alpha$ and $z$ are invariants of the manifold, and are unrelated to the dataset itself.
 In particular,

 Solving for $\size{F}$ in \eqref{subseteq}, we obtain:

 which is precisely the statement from \eqref{nwsbeta}.
-Plugging in \eqref{datasetsize} in \eqref{subseteq}, along with the fact that $\size{D} \geq \size{F}$, it follows that:
+Plugging in \eqref{datasetsize} in \eqref{subseteq}, along with the fact that $\size{D_X} \geq \size{F}$, it follows that:

 Our work is limited to show variable-per-variable bounds.
 Note, however, that from \eqsref{alpha}{zeta} we do not obtain any information with respect to the relationship of these bounds and the ones from \eqsref{lemmahomologyepsilon}{lemmahomologyvc}.
-Thus the best we can do expect that the bounds from \eqsref{alpha}{zeta} are at least a lower bound for \eqsref{lemmahomologyepsilon}{lemmahomologyvc}:
+Thus the best we may expect is that the bounds from \eqsref{alpha}{zeta} are at least a lower bound for \eqsref{lemmahomologyepsilon}{lemmahomologyvc}:

-We can drop the dependence on the volume of the manifold, and recall that $\vol{(\B_{\rho/8})}$ is defined over the tangent space, which is Euclidean.\footnote{ This last assumption is not necessary, given that the definition of the lower bound of $d$ in \eqref{lemmahomologyvc} implies a constant $c_d$ which can be made arbitrarily large with respect to the volume form of $\B_{\rho/8}$ on a chosen (oriented) manifold.} Using this, along with the fact that $\cos{(\arcsin{(x)})} = \sqrt{1 - x^2}$, we obtain:
+We drop the dependence on the volume of the manifold, and recall that $\vol{(\B_{\rho/8})}$ is defined over the tangent space, which is Euclidean.\footnote{ This last assumption is not necessary, given that the definition of the lower bound of $d$ in \eqref{lemmahomologyvc} implies a constant $c_d$ which can be made arbitrarily large with respect to the volume form of $\B_{\rho/8}$ on a chosen (oriented) manifold.} Using this, along with the fact that $\cos{(\arcsin{(x)})} = \sqrt{1 - x^2}$, we obtain:

 which is true by the definition of $c_d$.

 Similarly, for $\alpha$, we obtain another inequality:

 which is true by the definition of $c_\epsilon$.